Shanukarn11/uae/README.md

-CREATE DATABASE myfirstkick CHARACTER SET utf8 COLLATE utf8_general_ci;
+CREATE DATABASE uae CHARACTER SET utf8 COLLATE utf8_general_ci;
-CREATE USER 'myfirstkick'@'localhost' IDENTIFIED BY 'myfirstkick';
+CREATE USER 'uae'@'localhost' IDENTIFIED BY 'uae';
-GRANT ALL PRIVILEGES ON myfirstkick.* TO 'myfirstkick'@'localhost' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON uae.* TO 'uae'@'localhost' WITH GRANT OPTION;
-CREATE USER 'myfirstkick'@'%' IDENTIFIED BY 'myfirstkick';
+CREATE USER 'uae'@'%' IDENTIFIED BY 'uae';
-GRANT ALL PRIVILEGES ON myfirstkick.* TO 'myfirstkick'@'%' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON uae.* TO 'uae'@'%' WITH GRANT OPTION;
 flush privileges;